A new approach to strong convergence II. The classical ensembles: Applications

 By a variant of Schur-Weyl duality \cite[\S 2.2]{Mag24}, we have $\dim(\pi_{L,M})\le N^{L+M}$.
-The significance of this definition is that, on the one hand, every irreducible representation of $\mathrm{SU}(N)$ of dimension up to $e^{cR}$ is contained in $\pi_{L,M}$ for some $L+M\le R$ \cite[Proposition 2.1]{magee2024quasiexp}; while on the other hand, $\pi_{L,M}$ is stable for $N\ge L+M$ and thus gives rise to rational expressions for spectral statistics.
+The significance of this definition is that, on the one hand, $\pi_{L,M}$ is stable (that is, the highest weight vectors of its irreducible components are independent of $N$) and thus its spectral statistics have rational expressions for $N\ge L+M$; while on the other hand, every irreducible representation of $\mathrm{U}(N)$ of dimension up to $e^{cR}$ is contained in $\pi_{L,M}$ for some $L+M\le R$ up to a scalar factor.